 iPhone SE (2022) vs. iPhone 13 software and special features

 That means the same features iPhone 13 users enjoy will be available to iPhone SE (2022) owners, especially since both phones feature that A15 Bionic processor.
-One exception will be the Cinematic mode capabilities enjoyed by iPhone 13 users, as that shifting focus feature likely requires a second camera lens.
+One exception is Cinematic mode, which the iPhone SE can't use because it only has one rear camera.

 The identical chipset in both phones also means that the iPhone SE is likely to remain supported by Apple for however long the iPhone 13 receives software updates.
 Typically, that's been for about five years, though it's worth noting that the original iPhone SE released in 2016 is still able to run Apple's latest iPhone software.

-We're still testing the latest iPhone, which makes it hard to give a definitive iPhone SE (2022) vs. iPhone 13 verdict.
-Still, deciding which iPhone is right for you depends on your budget and just how important mobile photography is to you.
+Deciding whether the iPhone SE or iPhone 13 is right for you depends mostly on your budget and just how important mobile photography and big displays are to you.

 If you balk at spending big bucks on a phone, the iPhone SE (2022) is your ideal Apple handset.
 You won't find a cheaper model in Apple's lineup.
 And you don't have to sacrifice performance or 5G connectivity to get the low price tag.
 The phone will also appeal to anyone who likes their handsets compact, since it's smaller than even the iPhone 13 mini.

 But the iPhone 13 with its two rear cameras is going to be a better camera phone option.
-We'd also assume it has a longer battery life and its 6.1-inch display is not only larger but likely of better quality.
+It's also got a longer battery life, and its 6.1-inch display is not only larger but brighter.
 All those factors tilt the scale toward the iPhone 13, but the iPhone SE's low cost gives it a definite appeal.